 Never did I imagine that a devastating virus would afford me that opportunity, and never did I imagine that it would result in my dog, and countless others around the globe, developing separation anxiety.
 But here we are.

-Dogs are very routine creatures.
+Dogs are very routine-oriented creatures.
 They thrive on consistent schedules and clear expectations.
 When they suddenly have a change to their routine, behavior issues can easily develop.
 Their anxiety can manifest in a number of ways; not eating, inappropriate elimination, destruction, self harm, becoming more vocal, and more.
-Punishment for their behavior only worsens it, and can severely damage the relationship you have with him or her, or them.
+Punishment for their behavior only worsens it, and can severely damage the relationship you have with him or her.

-As dog owners who have been working from home prepare for the eventuality of going back to the office, we could all do our canine companions a favor by taking a little time and care in preparing them, as well.
+As dog owners who have been working from home prepare for the eventuality of going back to the office post COVID-19, we could all do our canine companions a favor by taking a little time and care in preparing them, as well.

 Here are a few great tips from the ASPCA to make their transition easier for all parties involved.